renkoketsu/DrawSomething/README.md

-The webserver can be started on Linux by using the command *sudo systemctl start apache2*, and it can be started on Windows by using the command *httpd.exe* in a command line opened within the *C:/Apache24* folder.
+The webserver can be started on Linux by using the command *sudo systemctl start apache2*, and it can be started on Windows by using the command *httpd.exe* in a command prompt opened within the *C:/Apache24* folder.

 Now the webpage can be loaded by typing localhost into the address bar